jakel1828/jakel1828.github.io/_posts/2023-01-25-writing-is-more-than-words.md

 Writing is more powerful when it comes from a writer who is *human*.
 Someone with empathy.

-🗒️ **Note:** The advantage of empathy is one of many reasons [AI writers like ChatGPT won't replace quality content writers](/blog/chatgpt-writes-500-words-about-why-artificial-intelligence-will-never-replace-humans/).

 ## Writing is visual
 Most writers don't think of themselves as visual artists.
 But the visual aspects of writing still matter.